MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

 Xamarin.iOS works with the following setup:

-- Latest version of Visual Studio 2017 Community, Professional, or Enterprise on Windows 10, paired with a Mac build host that fits the above specifications.
+- Latest version of Visual Studio 2019 or Visual Studio 2017 Community, Professional, or Enterprise on Windows 10, paired with a Mac build host that fits the above specifications.

 The [Xamarin.iOS Windows Installation guide](~/ios/get-started/installation/windows/index.md) is available for step-by-step installation instructions.